the amerindian presence

 The Arawaks or sub-Tainos came from Venezuela and Guyana at about the time of Jesus Christ.
 The earliest human remains are at Seaview, near Two Foot Bay, and date from 1600 years ago.
 The Arawaks were excellent at horticulture, they cultivated sweet potatoes, corn, peanuts, cotton, tobacco, and numerous fruits, vegetables and medicinal plants.
 The bitter cassava plant provided the staple of the Arawak diet.
 They peeled, shredded, squeezed, and sifted the starchy tuber to remove the cyanide and then baked cassava as bread on griddles the size of pizza pans.
 Fish, turtles, manatees, and other seafood, birds and their eggs, iguanas, small mammals, and land crabs provided the protein in a very well balanced diet.
 The Arawaks are characterised by their sophisticated pottery, known as Saladoid.
 The decoration was white-on-red and had zoned-incised-crosshatching.
 Later the pottery became simpler when red and brown or orange predominated.
 This pottery has been found at Sufferers in the Spanish Point area, and may exist at Indian Town, near Two Foot Bay.
 The period 1500 to 800 years ago saw the heaviest Arawak population on Barbuda, which often was used only for short stays or seasonal provisioning.
 Six or more village sites are known including Sufferers, Indian Town, Highland Road, Guava and Welches.

-The infamously fierce Caribs also spent time on Barbuda; they had probably replaced the more peaceful Arawaks by the time of European contact.
+The Caribs also spent time on Barbuda; they had probably replaced the more peaceful Arawaks by the time of European contact.
 The Caribs did not live on the island year round, but came seasonally to harvest seafood and whatever crops and land animals they could find – they preferred the mountainous and well watered islands of St Kitts and Dominica.
 The Caribs were a deterrent to European colonisation and in the early 1700s the British Royal Navy had to protect the inhabitants of Codrington from Carib attacks.

-some of the fossils and archaeological finds
+other fossils and archaeological finds